THREADING STATION EMPLOYEE HANDBOOK

 A. Hours of Work

-Employees may request the opportunity to vary their work schedules (within employer‐defined limits) to better accommodate personal responsibilities.
+Employees may request the opportunity to change their work schedules (within employer‐defined limits) to better accommodate personal responsibilities.
 Subject to Threading Station work assignments and owner approval, the employee’s supervisor shall determine the hours of employment that best suits the needs of the work to be done by the individual employee.
-Please direct all requests to your supervisor.
-Normal work hours are defined by mall hours, except employees should arrive fifteen minutes before opening time.
-Consult mall hours if you have a question hours to keep on any given day.
+Normal work hours are defined by the Square Team app.
+You may use the app to request time off or shift changes.
+Consult the app or your supervisor if you have a question about your schedule.

 B. Attendance and Punctuality